evermanwa/Zoom-To-Extent/README.md

 # ZoomToExtent
-Build and Tested against CMV 1.3.4
+Built and Tested against CMV 1.3.4

 ZoomToExtent does exactly what it says.
 It allows a user to draw the extent on their map in which they want to zoom to.